SomeWaffleGuy/tippyscript/README.md

 ### Flatpak Applications

 When installing Flatpak applications, often times there will be a 'Fedora' and a 'Flathub' version.
-The 'Flathub' versions are more often up-to-date and, as such, I would recommend prefering them.
+The 'Flathub' versions are more often up-to-date and, as such, I would recommend prefering them EXCEPT for in the case of GNOME system applications for Silverblue.

 ### Themes